openware/baseapp/README.md

 # OpenDAX BaseApp UI
-## FREE Open-Source UI for Trading and Wallets Management
+## User Interface for Trading and Wallets Management

 Base React application to build a trading platform interface for use with OpenDAX: https://github.com/openware/opendax Why React?
-Well - it's fresh, fast, flexible, and you can do a lot of UI magic with it without reloading the pages.
+We consider it's the biggest frontend community and have capacities to work in mobile native.

 You can see an example of a live application running at: https://demo.openware.com/